COVID-19 cases rising in Ford County

 On Wednesday, the total number of cases jumped by 40.

-According to Ford County physician's adviser Dr. R.C.
+According to Ford County physician's adviser R.C.
 Trotter, the total number of deaths was 12.

 According to Trotter, there was a surge in students at Dodge City Community College who tested positive.